 It’s a kind of catalogue aria, with seven long verses for the visits to the stations of purgatory over seven days.
 Its melodic material overlaps substantially with that of other hymns, beginning with the opening of the Diverse and Nameless melody (Daoist priests pp.267–8).
 The melismatic “Ah, Skeleton” (Kulou) refrain, and the coda in pseudo-Sanskrit (also in common with Diverse and Nameless), are not written here in the manual.
-My film (from 56’08”) gives the sixth verse:
+My film (from 56’08”) shows the sixth verse:

 Ah Skeleton!
 Skeleton!

 On the sixth day he reaches Netherworld Souls Village

 From Li Qing’s hymn volume, 1980.
 The final folio on the left has the opening of Mantra to the Wailing Ghosts—my book p.266, also featured in the film, from 1.03.56).

 * * *

 For most such hymns one hardly expects an “emotional” response from audiences—in Yanggao, after all, it shares both melodic material and style with many others in the repertoire.
 But in his brilliant ethnographic studies of ritual practice in old Beijing, Chang Renchun notes how the renditions of two celebrated Buddhist monks moved their audiences to tears.
 Performative tears feature in many posts on this blog—links here.

 昨日去荒郊玩游 Yesterday, seeking diversion roaming in the barren outskirts…